nebrius/dynloader/README.md

 I wanted something familiar-ish looking to get bootstrapped quickly and I didn't want to spend a lot of time bike-shedding on the specification.
 I'm _very_ open to changing this syntax.

-**Can you use ES2015 modules or CommonJS syntax instead?
+**Can you use ECMAScript Modules or CommonJS syntax instead?
 Why the new format?**

 Both formats have pros and cons, and ironically the pros of one are what the other lacks typically.
-CommonJS is simple and easy to understand, also allows for dynamic and/or lazy loading, and does not require a compile step.
-ES2015 modules do not allow for dynamic/lazy loading, are a bit more complex, and require a compilation step in practice, but they are statically analyzable.
+CommonJS is simple and easy to understand and does not require a compile step.
+ECMAScript Modules are a bit more complex, and require a compilation step in practice, but they are statically analyzable (but only when using the import keyword, not the import function).
 This means tooling around ES6 modules is _much_ more intelligent.

 I'm trying to have my cake and eat it too: statically analyzable modules, along with the optimizations that come along with it, combined with the ease of us of CommonJS and the ability to do lazy/conditional loading.
 Also, no compilation step.

-I also want to implement tools that will compile code written for CommonJS and ES2015 Modules into my format so that they can both be backwards compatible (probably with some edge cases).
+I also want to implement tools that will compile code written for CommonJS and ECMAScript Modules into my format so that they can both be backwards compatible (probably with some edge cases).
 This way, you can choose to use wichever syntax you prefer while still being able to take advantage of the extra features I provide.

 **How do I integrate this into my server?**